heywhy/expert/README.md

 ### Building from source

 To build Expert from source, you need Zig `0.14.1` installed on your system.
+Later versions will not work.

 Then you can run the following command or follow the instructions in the [Installation Instructions](pages/installation.md):